“Name?” the man sitting across from my asked.

-“Hmmm, musician.”
-The man replied.
-Patronising?
+“Hmmm, musician.” the man replied.
+Patronizing?
 Maybe just a bit.
 I was finding it a bit difficult to concentrate.

-The man was definitely patronising me now.
+The man was definitely patronizing me now.
 I wasn’t sure why.
 I wasn’t even sure who he was.

 I struggled to focus my thoughts back as far as I could.

 “It’s kinda strange.
-When I was a child, I suffered with extreme Melophobia.
+When I was a child, I suffered from extreme melophobia.
 You know what that is?”